 For food that is nearing its expiration date, we have weekly donation pick-ups from the local food banks.
 This reduces waste and feeds those in need of a healthy meal.

-We accept the following battery types: A, AA, AAA, C, D, 9-Volt, mercury, nickel, cadmium, magnesium, nickel -metal hybrid, alkaline, iron, zinc-carbon, silver, watch, and other “button type” batteries.
+We accept the following battery types: A, AA, AAA, C, D, 9-Volt, mercury, nickel, cadmium, magnesium, nickel-metal hybrid, alkaline, iron, zinc-carbon, silver, watch, and other “button type” batteries.
 We DO NOT accept lithium or rechargeable batteries.
-All batteries must be NON-LEAKING & NON-CORRODED.
-Please cover the POSITIVE side of each battery with tape to prevent fires during transport.
-We accept compact flourescent bulbs for recycling.
+All batteries must be non-leaking and not corroded.
+Please cover the positive side of each battery with tape to prevent fires during transport.
+We accept compact fluorescent bulbs for recycling.

 We partner with organizations that make a direct positive impact on the environment, such as Terracycle and Pur Project.